pjtunstall/filler/README.md

 ## Plan

 I could keep a list of `piece::Cell`s in own and opponent's territory, then iterate through them rather than checking all potential coordinates to place a piece.
 That might be faster at the start.
 Or it might be slower than iterating over all the coordinates, which are, after all, only numbers, not elements stored on the stack.

+Do I really need piece::Cell as well as anfield::Node?

+Encapsulate access to grids as 1d arrays so there are fewer places for the calculation to go wrong.